ChangemakerStudios/Papercut-SMTP/README.md

 ####New in Version 4.4: Logging View
 ![In Version 4.4: Logging View](http://www.tinygecko.com/images/Papercut/Papercut-Log.png)

+##Papercut Background Service
+Papercut has an optional "always on" service to receive emails even when the client is not running.
+[More information about installing the service](https://github.com/ChangemakerStudios/Papercut/tree/develop/src/Papercut.Service)

 ##License
 Papercut is Licensed under the <a href="http://www.apache.org/licenses/LICENSE-2.0"> Apache License, Version 2.0.